Get 80% off your plan for your first 6 months.*

 Company structure exclusions:

-- Have only one employee above the National Insurance threshold, who is also a company director
+• Single director companies.
+Companies where the only employee above the National Insurance threshold is also a company director cannot claim.

 Employee type exclusions:

-You can claim the allowance at any time during the tax year through your payroll software or HM Revenue and Customs (HMRC) basic Pay As You Earn (PAYE) tools.
-The earlier you claim, the sooner you save.
+You can claim the allowance at any time during the tax year through your payroll software or HMRC basic PAYE tools.
+The earlier you claim, the sooner you start saving.

 How to claim Employment Allowance

 You can reduce your National Insurance payments by following these six steps.
-Use payroll software like Xero or HM Revenue and Customs (HMRC) basic Pay As You Earn (PAYE) tools to claim.
+Use payroll software like Xero or HMRC basic PAYE tools to submit your claim.

 1. Check your eligibility

-Firstly, make sure your business or charity meets the eligibility criteria.
+Make sure your business or charity meets the eligibility criteria.
 You'll need at least one employee who isn't a company director and who is paid above the Class 1 National Insurance secondary threshold.
-Use the previous section of this guide and the HMRC guidance to check your eligibility.
+Use the eligibility section of this guide and the HMRC guidance to confirm you qualify.

 2. Verify you're not excluded

-- Single director companies: Companies where the only employee above the NI threshold is also a company director
+• Single director companies.
+If the only employee above the National Insurance threshold is also a director, you cannot claim.

-- Off-payroll workers: Contractors working under IR35 rules
+• Off-payroll workers.
+Contractors operating under IR35 rules don't count.

 3. Confirm your software compatibility

-Make sure your payroll software has Employment Allowance claim functionality.
-Most payroll software providers have updated their systems to accommodate the process.
+Check that your payroll software supports Employment Allowance claims.
+Most providers have updated their systems to handle the process.

-Xero Payroll features let you claim Employment Allowance and report to HM Revenue and Customs (HMRC) each tax year.
-See the step-by-step guide to claiming Employment Allowance in Xero Payroll.
+Xero Payroll lets you claim Employment Allowance and report to HMRC each tax year.
+Your claim is submitted via an Employment Payment Summary (EPS).
+This is the form your payroll software sends to HMRC alongside your regular submissions.
+See the step-by-step guide to claiming Employment Allowance in Xero Payroll on Xero Central.

 5. Keep payroll records

-- Usage tracking: Monitor how much allowance you've used
+• Usage tracking.
+Monitor how much of your allowance you've used throughout the year.

-- Payment summaries: Keep payroll reports showing allowance applications
+• Payment summaries.
+Keep payroll reports showing when and how the allowance was applied.

-- Annual records: Maintain documentation for HMRC compliance, as businesses must keep records related to their claim for a minimum period of three years after the end of the relevant tax year.
+• Annual records.
+Maintain documentation for at least three years after the end of the relevant tax year.

 Find out more about the records you need to keep for Employment Allowance on the HMRC website.